eddygk/aws-infra-ai-showcase/aws-internal-pitch.md

 I'm Eddy Kawira, currently part of the electrical crew at the New Carlisle AWS data center (via Teksystems).
-While I'm hands-on with the physical infrastructure daily, I bring 8+ years of cloud and systems engineering experience and have been developing AI-augmented infrastructure tools that could add value to AWS's internal initiatives.
+While I'm hands-on with the physical infrastructure daily, I bring 8+ years of cloud and systems engineering experience and have been developing enterprise-grade AI agent systems that mirror corporate hierarchy for safe infrastructure automation.

-I've created several open-source projects that demonstrate practical AI applications for infrastructure management, including natural language interfaces for DevOps tasks and multi-agent systems for intelligent automation.
+What makes my approach unique: I've created AI agents that follow a CEO → VP → Implementation structure, ensuring no infrastructure changes happen without proper approval chains.
+Think of it as bringing corporate governance to AI automation.

+My open-source implementations demonstrate:
+• Hierarchical multi-agent orchestration (Byte as AI Chief of Staff)
+• Natural language to infrastructure with approval gates
+• 100% audit compliance through unified memory systems
+• Zero unauthorized changes through strict chain of command

-Given my unique position—understanding both the physical data center operations and advanced infrastructure automation—I'd love to explore how I could contribute to your team's initiatives.
+Given my unique position—understanding both physical DC operations and enterprise AI governance—I'd love to explore how this could enhance AWS's automation safety.

 GitHub showcase: https://github.com/eddygk/aws-infra-ai-showcase